“I believe that happy girls are the prettiest girls.”

 You’ll be miserable all the time and stuck in those bad habits you’re trying to change.

-In my part-time work as a barista, I face other people’s emotions, thoughts and negative energy daily.
+When I was a part-time barista, I’d encounter other people’s emotions, thoughts and negative energy daily.
 After doing this work for almost three years, I began to find myself getting caught up in people’s bad behaviour, meanness, and negative energy.

 Guess what happens to my mindset?
-Yep, you guessed right; I start focusing on how awful everyone is.
+Yes, you guessed right; I start focusing on how awful everyone is.
 I focus on what I can’t change.

 How do I turn this around?
 I remind myself I can’t change them or their thoughts, but I can change my feelings and thoughts.